Weird Laws in PA

 Bizarre Traffic Laws That Are Still on the Books

-- No car purchases on Sundays: The prohibition of buying or selling a car on Sunday is a holdover from “Blue laws,” laws that allowed for a day of rest.
+- No car purchases on Sundays: The prohibition on buying or selling a car on Sunday is a holdover from “Blue laws,” which allowed for a rest.
 Although these laws originally served religious purposes, they’re now more secular.

 - Flare requirements on dark roads: Drivers in Pennsylvania must keep flares or other such warning devices in their vehicles to alert approaching motorists if they break down on dark roads.
-Some mistakenly believe this means a bizarre Pennsylvania law requiring motorists to use flares to scare away livestock on dark roads is also still on the books.
+However, some mistakenly believe that this law still requires motorists to use flares to scare away livestock on dark roads.
 That’s not the case, as many famous “weird Pennsylvania” laws are actually proposed laws that never got passed.

-- Horse spooking regulations: PennDOT offers a Horse and Buggy Driver’s Manual indicating horse and buggy vehicles have the same rights to the road as other vehicles in Pennsylvania.
-However, contrary to what some may believe, while a drafted law suggested that motorists may need to hide or conceal their vehicles to avoid “spooking” horses upon approaching them, this is another proposed law that was never actually enacted.
+- Horse spooking regulations: The Pennsylvania Department of Transportation offers a Horse and Buggy Driver’s Manual, which indicates that horse-and-buggy vehicles have the same rights to the road as other vehicles in Pennsylvania.
+However, contrary to what some may believe, a drafted law suggested that motorists may need to hide or conceal their vehicles to avoid “spooking” horses upon approaching them; this was another proposed law that was never enacted.

 The degree to which these weird Pennsylvania laws have modern relevance depends on the nature of the law and its enforcement.
 For example, buying a car on Sunday in Pennsylvania is not an option.
 While keeping flares in your vehicle is important in case of emergencies, you might not face penalties for the lack of such devices in your car unless law enforcement somehow discovers the issue.